Explicitly Computing with Fukaya Categories of Surfaces with Boundary: The -graded Fukaya Category

 The cone of a degree $1$ angle comes from gluing its two arcs together into a longer curve and this tells us how to compute the algebraic representative of a general arc in $(S,M)$ -- An oriented arc in our generating family is represented by the projective module associated to that arc's vertex in our quiver if the orientations agree, or the shift of that projective if the orientations disagree.
 For an arc outside our generating family, we isotope it so that it lies along our generating family, orienting the arcs consistently, then repeatedly take cones along the degree $1$ maps between these.
+A simple example is shown in figure~\ref{fig:AnQuiver}, where the curves $A$, $B$, and $C$ are represented by the projectives at the corresponding vertices\footnote{For certain readers, it might help to recognize these projective modules as the images of the Yoneda embedding $Q^\text{op} \hookrightarrow Q\text{-mod}$}.
+These are, respectively, the representations $0 \to 0 \to k$, $0 \to k \to k$, and $k \to k \to k$.
+Then since $Q$ is concentrated in degree $0$ dg-modules are just chain complexes, and the orange curve $X$ can be represented by the complex of $Q$-modules $(0 \to 0 \to k) \to (0 \to k \to k)$ where the differential is the obvious inclusion.
+Of course, this complex is quasi-equivalent to the module $0 \to k \to 0$.
+This is not an accident, since in general the curves on our surface (with local systems) will be in bijection with the indecomposables of (the derived category of) $Q$-modules.
+It makes a great exercise to compute the algebraic representatives of the $6$ curves on the disk with $4$ stops and check that they really are the $6$ indecomposables for the $A_3$ quiver.
+In general, the cone of an interior marked point is given by the resolution of that marked point, and another great exercise is to verify the relation shown in the right subfigure of Figure~\ref{fig:AnQuiver}.
+It says that $\text{Ext}^\bullet(Y,B)$ should have a single generator $p$ in degree $1$, and that $\text{Cone}(p)$ should be $X \oplus C$.
+For those who want to relate the combinatorics to the symplectic geometry, note that our arcs become intersection points after wrapping, and resolving the intersection point gives the glued curve plus a curve which we can isotope away to infinity.

 The situation for a closed curve is similar, but now that it's noncontractible we're forced to keep track of a specific choice of local system.
 This is the choice of a finite dimensional $k[X^\pm]$-module, where we think of the action of $X$ as the \emph{monodromy} action when we go once around our closed loop.
 As for arcs, this local system will decompose into a finite direct sum of indecomposable $k[X^\pm]$-modules, which (after choosing a basis) are in bijection with invertible companion matrices~\cite[Chapter VI.7]{aluffiAlgebraChapter02009}.